alexfinch7/bepresent-chat/README.md

 # BePresent Config Bot

-BePresent Config Bot is a terminal-based application designed to help users configure the BePresent app to reduce their screen time.
-The bot interacts with users to understand their phone usage habits and goals, and then creates a personalized blocking schedule and intensity score for the app.
+Bea, a chatbot, interacts with users to understand their phone usage habits and goals, and then creates a personalized blocking schedule and intensity score for the app.

 ## Features